-Q&A: Designer James Morrison on the Supernormal, Vitra, & Design Today
+Q&A: Designer Jasper Morrison on the Supernormal, Vitra, & Design Today

 In a recent exhibition, Jasper Morrison coined a term for a collection of humble, well-made objects.
 His own work exhibits the same simplicity of purpose.